Mastodon

 KVM

 KVM stands for Kernel based virtual machine.
+It’s Linux virtualization technology used by almost all cloud providers.
 This technology allows you to abstract the physical resources such as cpu, gpu, RAM, disk into isolated flexible and scalable virtual environments.
-Contained virtualization extension intel VT amd V in CPU.
+KVM uses virtualization extension found in your CPU, namely intel VT amd V for speed..

 Understanding hypervisors